Batu Caves Dress Code: What to Wear for Women, Men and Children

 A tourist reading the dress code sign at Batu Caves entrance, with colorful temple pillars and stairs in the background.

-For a broader overview of Batu Caves — including the history of the site, major attractions, visiting logistics, and how it fits into a Kuala Lumpur itinerary — refer to the Batu Caves Visitor Guide.
+For a complete overview of the site — major attractions, entry logistics, and how Batu Caves fits into a Kuala Lumpur day — the Batu Caves Visitor Guide covers everything in one place.

 Quick Dress Code Checklist for Batu Caves